lyubogeorgiev/JavaOOP/WorkingWithAbstraction/README.md

 Created a class PriceCalculator which has a method calculatePrice() that calculates the final price of a hotel stay.
 DiscountType and Season are two Enum classes that contain info needed for calculating the price.

+Exercise 01 - Card Suit
+-

+Created Enum type containing the four card suits.
+Iterating over the values of the Enum type and printing the Ordinal value and the name of each one on a new line in the Main class.